top of page

 • envybeautyden

-• 3 min read
+• 4 min read

-Balayage often gets described as a hair colouring technique, but this definition misses the full picture.
+Balayage often gets described as a hair coloring technique, but this definition misses the full picture.
 Many clients expect a loose, freehand painting style done entirely in open air.
 In reality, balayage is as much about the final look as it is about the method.
 Stylists frequently use foil during the process to gain more control and create bolder, more dramatic results.
 Understanding this distinction helps both stylists and clients appreciate balayage as a versatile, artistic approach to hair color that delivers a unique, flattering appearance.

 Close-up view of a stylist applying balayage highlights with foil on long hair